awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 For general information about how to implement federated API access, see [How to Implement a General Solution for Federated API/CLI Access Using SAML 2\.0](http://aws.amazon.com/blogs/security/how-to-implement-a-general-solution-for-federated-apicli-access-using-saml-2-0/)\.

-For questions or comments, be sure to visit the AWS Developer Forums for [PowerShell Scripting](https://forums.aws.amazon.com/forum.jspa?forumID=149) or [\.NET Development](https://forums.aws.amazon.com/forum.jspa?forumID=61)\.
+For support questions or comments, visit the AWS Developer Forums for [PowerShell Scripting](https://forums.aws.amazon.com/forum.jspa?forumID=149) or [\.NET Development](https://forums.aws.amazon.com/forum.jspa?forumID=61)\.